eugenia1984/english/free_code_camp_english/README.md

 ```
 -Tom:  Hey, Sophie!
 Tell me about our team lead, Maria.
 What is she like?
 -Sophie: I think she has a passion for technology, and she enjoys leading our team.
--Tom:
+-Tom: Those are great traits for someone in her position, I think.
+What is she like as team lead?
 -Sophie: Maria thinks challenges are positive.
 She encourages us to find solutions together.
--Tom:
-        What does she do as the team lead?
+-Tom: What does she do as the team lead?
 -Sophie: Maria coordinates our projects.
 She assigns tasks and makes sure everything runs well.
 -Tom: That sounds important.
 Where does she usually work from?
 -Sophie: She works from her office most of the time, but she's also in meetings a lot.
 -Tom: